-Welcome from the Associate Director, Magdalene Brandeis
+Welcome from the Program Director, Magdalene Brandeis

-True to our platform-agnostic mission, Southampton Arts’ Graduate Program in Digital Filmmaking grows out of the almost 40-year history of the Southampton Summer Writers Conference (link here), branching off of long-established programs in theatre and creative writing, and offering classes both in Southampton and at our Stony Brook Manhattan facility on Park Avenue South at 27th Street.
-When you attend our program in Digital Filmmaking, you join a community of world-class filmmakers, novelists, poets, playwrights, directors, and actors who gather in a uniquely bucolic—or cutting edge/urban—arts incubator.
-No other program allows you the opportunity to study digital filmmaking with legendary producer Christine Vachon and Killer Films at the core of the indie world — New York City — and in the heart of an elite east coast arts colony, Southampton.
+When you become a part of our MFA Program in Film, you join a community of world-class filmmakers, novelists, poets, playwrights, directors, and actors who gather in a uniquely bucolic—or cutting edge/urban—arts incubator.
+No other program allows you the opportunity to study digital filmmaking at the core of the indie world — New York City — and in the heart of an elite east coast arts colony, Southampton, with legendary producer Christine Vachon and Killer Films and our stellar faculty.
 And at Stony Brook University state school prices!

 To our strength in and love of story, we add the kinetics and technical complications of production.
 Although story and its visual realization sometimes fight with each other, both, when done right, create a microcosm where dynamic transformation occurs and whole lives are lived…meanwhile, a work of art is generated.

-At Southampton Arts, we were challenged to create an educational program that matched that tension.
-To consider how best to equip a variety of students to stay true to their voices and their stories while keeping up with the ever-changing technological and financial landscapes of the film industry.
+At Southampton Arts, we were challenged to create an MFA program that best equips filmmakers to stay true to their voices and their stories while keeping up with the ever-changing technological, distribution, and financial landscapes of the film industry.